amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

     console.log(isEvenOrOdd(10001)); // => Odd
   ```

  It doesn't matter if n is 10 or 10,001, it will execute line 2 only one time.
-This is kinda easy let's see another example.
+This example is easy.
+Let's do another example.

-  ## look-up table
+  ## Look-up table

-  Look up the the word frequency given a dictionary.
+Given an string find its word frecency data.

 ```js
 const dictionary = {the: 22038615, be: 12545825, and: 10741073, of: 10343885, a: 10144200, in: 6996437, to: 6332195 /* ... */};